earnestt1234/seedir/docs/gettingstarted.md

 ```

-These "include" and "exclude" arguments also support regular expressions:
+By passing `regex=True`, these "include" and "exclude" arguments also support regular expressions, :

 ```python
 >>> sd.seedir(path, include_files='.*\.pdf$', regex=True) # all PDFs